 University Policy on Data Protection

 The primary purpose of current data protection legislation is to protect individuals against possible misuse of information about them held by others.
-It is the policy of the University to ensure that all members of the University and its staff are aware of the requirements of data protection legislation under their individual responsibilities in this connection.
+It is the policy of the University to ensure that all members of the University and its staff are aware of the requirements of data protection legislation in relation to their individual responsibilities.

 The Act covers personal data, whether held on computer or in certain manual files.